Skip to main content

 Programming

-The ability to write code in a programming language like Python or R is crucial for someone who wants to write machine learning algorithms (the fundamental bits of code that allow computers to learn).
+The ability to write code in a programming language like Python or R is crucial for someone who wants to write machine learning algorithms — the fundamental bits of code that allow computers to learn.
 Like with mathematics, courses will either require baseline skills as a prerequisite or help students develop them either before the course or during the course.
-Many machine learning courses also introduce students to the many machine learning software libraries like PyTorch, TensorFlow, Pandas, and Keras, especially if students will be building more advanced deep learning models using a convolutional neural network or generative adversarial network.

 Machine learning techniques

-Did we lose you at “convolutional neural network or generative adversarial network?”
+Did we lose you at convolutional neural network or generative adversarial network?
 Don’t worry, most online machine learning courses will also provide theoretical and practical instruction in the most popular machine learning techniques, starting with unsupervised learning, supervised learning, and reinforcement learning, and often diving into deep learning and neural networks.

 Machine learning applications

-Many courses will also cover the most popular and impactful machine learning applications and use cases, including computer vision and natural language processing, as well as applications for data analytics.
 For courses more geared towards those looking to become machine learning professionals, these courses will provide practical instruction in which machine learning algorithm or machine learning model should be used in which situation, while courses geared more towards managers and executives will provide a bird’s-eye view that emphasizes business impact.

 Machine learning strategy

-These executive-focused courses will also include training in how to design an effective machine learning strategy, including units on ML governance, team-building, and enterprise deployment practices.
+Executive-focused courses will also include training in how to design an effective machine learning strategy, including units on ML governance, team-building, and enterprise deployment practices.
 Courses focused on ML skills will usually omit this training.

 What kinds of online machine learning courses are out there?